talemache/talemache.github.io/podcast.md

 # The Unraveling Project

-Sometimes the universe has a funny way of nudging you toward something you thought you'd buried forever.
-This is my attempt at working through life, creativity, and everything in between — one episode at a time.
+This is my attempt at working through life, creativity, and everything in between.
+Listen to it here, or wherever you listen to your podcasts.

 <div class="podcast-intro">
   <p>An ongoing conversation about making sense of it all, from music and tech to the beautiful mess of being human.
 No grand plan, no perfect answers — just curiosity and the willingness to figure things out in public.</p>